bitburner-official/bitburner-src/markdown/bitburner.singularity.destroyw0r1dd43m0n.md

 RAM cost: 32 GB \* 16/4/1

 You must have the special augment installed and the required hacking level OR Completed the final black op.

+If you do not want to move on to the next BN and instead stay on the BitVerse screen, you can set nextBN to undefined.
+Note that with the hacking route, using [installBackdoor](./bitburner.singularity.installbackdoor.md) is a cheaper way to do this.